lithellx/RiotLogin/README.md

 ## Status
 [Working]

--New Playstation button on login screen.
-(Updated on 11.25.2024)
+-Now compatible with the new PlayStation login button and even if there is just one account it can be deleted too.
+(Updated on 12.2.2024)

 -Client process name "RiotClientUx" -> "Riot Client" (Updated on 02.23.2024)